mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 }
 ```

-**Debug:** These messages contain enough diagnostic information to be used for effective debugging.
+**Debug:** This log-level is used for diagnostic information which may be used to debug issues but is not necessary for normal production system logging, nor actionable by system administrators.

 ```go
 func (worker *Worker) Run() {